Karting in New York State

 Karting is great for spectators, because you can be close to the action.
 Most tracks will inexpensively sell you a pit pass, so you enter the actual pits.

-Many tracks have an "arrive and drive" program, where you can rent time in a fully prepared racing kart.
+Some tracks have an "arrive and drive" program, where you can rent time in a fully prepared racing kart.
 This is one of the best ways to find out if karting is really for you.

 Broadly speaking, there are three kinds of tracks available for kart racing.
 Dirt ovals (brown dots on the map) are the most widely available.
 There are also paved ovals (blue dots), which often appear in conjunction with stock car tracks.
 In oval racing, you of course only turn one direction.
 And then, there are paved road courses, where you turn both left and right, as you would when driving on a regular road.
 These are denoted by red dots in the map.